wialon/wialonjs-api/README.md

 Various utility functions, used internally.

 ## Contribution
-Feel free to pull request
+Feel free to pull request into `dev` branch

 ### Build
 We use [Jake](http://jakejs.com/) for building